MicrosoftDocs/windows-itpro-docs/windows/deployment/usmt/usmt-xml-elements-library.md

 ### \<include\> and **\<exclude\>** filter functions

 The following functions return a Boolean value.
-You can use them to migrate certain objects based on when certain conditions are met.
+They can be used to migrate certain objects based on when certain conditions are met.

 - **AnswerNo**